 - End with a Need-Based Call to Action

-If you listen for the language of needs and address them with relevant features and benefits, your next step is to mutually commit to move forward in the process.
+If you listen for the language of needs and address them with relevant features and benefits, your next step is to mutually commit to move forward in the sales planning process.
 This request requires both you and the buyer to take action, which demonstrates deeper commitment.
 One example is setting the next meeting.
 You could say to your buyer, “I’ll put together a presentation that addresses the specific challenges we discussed today.
 Can you make sure that the appropriate people attend the meeting?”
 This should include the buying influencers who need to be in the approval process.
 This step helps to ensure that you and your buyer have the same expectations and that your buyer is invested in exploring your solution.

 Using the language of needs is a powerful strategy for building rapport with customers, for conducting mutually beneficial conversations and ultimately for winning more opportunities.
-To master this strategy, develop a clear understanding of your customer’s needs, use guided questions to help your customer express their needs, demonstrate empathy for the emotional aspects of your customer’s pain points and end a conversation with a need-based call to action.
+To master this selling strategy, develop a clear understanding of your customer’s needs, use guided questions to help your customer express their needs, demonstrate empathy for the emotional aspects of your customer’s pain points and end a conversation with a need-based call to action.

 Interested in learning more about how the language of needs can help you close more deals?
 Miller Heiman Group offers a research-based training program called Professional Selling Skills that can help every sales person—regardless of position or tenure—systematically identify and offer solutions to customer needs.